usnistgov/FIPS201/_Appendix/glossary.md

 : An individual who possesses an issued _PIV Card_.

 Card Management System
-: The card management system manages the lifecycle of a _PIV Card_ application.
+: The system that manages the lifecycle of a _PIV Card_ application.

 Central Verification System